saurabh0908/TweetsFetcher/README.md

 # TweetsFetcher
-Simple node based tweets fetcher application - retrieves latest 50 tweets based on query search.
-## This app does oauth2 authentication and uses express framework for node, pug for templating and mocha for unit testing.
+Simple node based tweets fetcher application - retrieves latest 50 tweets based on query search.This app does oauth2 authentication and uses express framework for node, pug for templating and mocha for unit testing.

 ### Install npm packages:
 `npm install`